Transgender people in China: Workplace discrimination

 A 2021 survey in Beijing showed that half of the transgender respondents do not express their gender identity at work and 34% said they had experienced workplace discrimination.
-The unemployment rate in the transgender community was much higher than China's urban unemployment rate.
+The unemployment rate in the transgender community is three times higher than China's urban unemployment rate among the general population.

+One study, presented by Beijing LGBT Center and the Department of Sociology of Peking University, indicated a self-reported unemployment rate of 11.87% for transgender people versus the general rate of 3.97%.

 Gender-affirming treatments

-In 2019, Amnesty International reported that transgender people in China resorted to unregulated used of medication and self-surgery due to inadequate access to information, legal and administrative barriers to gender-affirming surgeries.
+In 2019, Amnesty International reported that transgender people in China resorted to unregulated use of medication and self-surgery due to inadequate access to information, legal and administrative barriers to gender-affirming surgeries.
 Many were afraid to come out to their parents.
 Some purchased hormone drugs through unregulated channels online, overseas, or on the black market.
 Specialized gender-affirming health care facilities are not common in China, although a multi-disciplinary medical team for gender-affirming treatments, the first of its kind, opened in 2018 at Peking University Third Hospital.

-In 2021, China's first clinic for transgender children and adolescents was set up at the Children's Hospital of Fudan University in Shanghai to safely and healthily manage transgender minors' transition.